jiaaro/jiaaro/_posts/2013-03-25-KNN-for-humans.md

     |  371         |  3       ||  Apple          |
      --------------------------------------------

-In this naive example, we've assigned numbers to the colors, because we need to do math with these values (known as [discretizing][1]).
+Notice they assigned numbers to the colors, that's useful because we need to do math with these values (numbering non-numerical stuff is known as [discretizing][1]).
 The colors are in order of the color wheel, so similar colors *are* closer together than less similar colors.

-This will be good enough for our example.

-        colors:
+Here's the color key from the foreman's clipboard:

           red         1
           orange      2
           yellow      3